7.

 People don't just intentionally set out to go Bible-bashing.
 Behind every feminist and gay theologian is likely to be some early relationship gone terribly wrong.
 How many more "rebellious gay activists" are there out there, trying desperately to overcome their upbringing and somehow connect with God?
 And how many precious little ones are there in homes across America today, even in Christian homes, who one day will grow up fearing what the Bible teaches so much that they are willing to trash it, if necessary, to get some misguided sense of God's acceptance?

-Jesus said, "Let the little children come to me, and do not hinder them, for the kingdom of heaaen belongs to such as these" (Matt.
-19:14).
+But Jesus said, “Let the children alone, and do not hinder them from coming to Me; for the kingdom of heaven belongs to such as these.”

-"But if anyone causes one of these little ones who believe in me to sin, it would be better for him to have a large millstone hung around his neck and to be drowned in the depth of the sea."
+6but whoever causes one of these little ones who believe in Me to stumble, it would be better for him to have a heavy millstone hung around his neck, and to be drowned in the depth of the sea.

 Sources